 Danica Wichtermann, AUS

-“My pieces are inspired by our amazing natural environment, the bush, flora, sea and landscape; where I draw on characteristics which are a
+“My pieces are inspired by our amazing natural environment, the bush, flora, sea and landscape; where I draw on characteristics which are at times unseen or overlooked.
+Each piece goes on its own journey, and as these forms are all made by hand, no piece is exactly the same”.

 “Since I started working with clay in 2006, making forms on the potters’ wheel has become my passion.
 There is something so soothing and meditative about it.
 I create pieces that I love to share with others and my forms evolve and change constantly.
 I love to express my love of nature in my art.
 Many of my favourite tools come from nature itself.
 I use gum nuts, shells, seed pods, & found items to print into the surface.”